keshavkumar03/Weather_app/README.md

 # Weather_app
-this is an Weather app using weather API
+This is a Weather app by open weather API using NODE.JS & EXPRESS.JS